Room: MNT 367

 Work E-mail: firstname.lastname@example.org

 Research Focus 1.
 Understanding the mechanisms and controllers governing the regulation of heat loss in the human system – from the end-organ to the whole-body response.
-This research is directed at understanding the mechanisms underpinning the regulation of heat loss responses (as assessed by techniques such as intra-dermal microdialysis and whole-body calorimetry) which includes how nonthermal factors associated with sensory receptor activation (baroreceptors, metaboreceptors, etc.) as well as individual factors (sex, age, acclimation, etc.) modulate the human heat stress response.
+This research is directed at understanding the mechanisms underpinning the regulation of heat loss responses of skin blood flow and sweating as assessed by techniques such as intra-dermal microdialysis and whole-body calorimetry.
+This includes assessing the separate and combined influence of nonthermal sensory receptor activation (baroreceptors, metaboreceptors, etc.) on end-organ function (i.e., skin vasculature, sweat glands).

 - Director, Human and Environmental Physiology Research Unit